jostuffl/AzureSentinel_Stuff/README.md

 # AzureSentinel_Stuff
-A collection of things I've created or found that I think is useful for Azure Sentinel.
+A collection of things I've created or found that I think are useful for Azure Sentinel.